WV Intermediate Court: How to Stop WV Lawmakers from Spending Taxpayer Money to Expand the Government

 The Easy Way to Help Stop Lawmakers from Wasting Taxpayer Money on an Intermediate Court

-The easiest way to let lawmakers know you don’t want to spend more taxpayer money on expanding the government and limiting your constitutional rights is to click this link which will take you to an easy to use form that will send an email to West Virginia state senators and delegates letting them know you oppose spending millions of taxpayer dollars on an intermediate court.
+The easiest way to let lawmakers know you don’t want to spend more taxpayer money on expanding the government and limiting your constitutional rights is to contact your state senators and delegates.